Heavy Machinery Moving Equipment: Your Options

 Toe jacks are easy to use and are simply moved into place by positioning the toe underneath the load.
 An added bonus is the head of the toe jack can also be positioned under loads with greater clearance – making it possible to raise loads from 11.61” up to 17”.

-You may have heard these described as dollies, machine-moving skates, or roller skids.
+You may have heard these described as dollies, machine-moving skates, load skates, or roller skids.

 But whatever you choose to call them they all do the same thing – which is to use their integral rollers to slip under the load – allowing it to move effortlessly across the factory floor.
 To work effectively, load skates need a smooth flat floor surface, free from any dirt or debris.